 Why does AWStats show different numbers than Google Analytics?

-These two programs have a similar purpose, but measure things in different ways.
+These systems have a similar purpose, but measure things in different ways.
 Because of that, they can show different numbers.
 It’s important to understand what each is capable of tracking.

 What’s the difference?

 AWStats examines our Web server logs and counts every “hit” to any URL on your site.
 This includes “hits” to “404 not found” URLs that don’t exist and “hits” to URLs that aren’t Web pages (such as images, audio, and video files that are hotlinked from other sites).
 It calculates “unique visitors” by checking whether the IP address of the hits is different.

 Each of these approaches has its strengths and weaknesses.
 If you have a large number of visitors to your site, the differences will often disappear into the noise.
 But if your site has a small number of visitors and some of those “visitors” are requesting pages that Google Analytics can’t see, the difference can be fairly large in percentage terms.